nikosgalanis/data-poisoning-defense-fl/README.md

 # Defense Against Data Poisoning Attacks in Federated Learning via User Elimination

-This repository contains the technical implementation of the paper (TODO), as well as proof of its results.
+This repository contains the technical implementation of the paper [Defending against Data Poisoning Attacks in Federated Learning via User Elimination](https://arxiv.org/pdf/2404.12778.pdf)
+, as well as proof of its results.

 ## Abstract